Claude Code /insights Review: What 4,516 Messages Reveal About My AI Coding Patterns

 I recommend running /insights to every developer using AI coding tools.
 It takes 5 minutes to run, but the insights you gain can fundamentally transform your future workflows.

 Claude Code /insights is not just a statistics feature.
-It’s an AI workflow coach that shows your collaboration methods with AI coding tools through data and presents concrete improvement directions.
+It works more like an AI workflow coach, showing how you collaborate with AI coding tools through data and pointing to concrete improvements.

-4,516 messages, 1,042 sessions, 6,267 file modifications — what these numbers tell us isn’t simply “I used it a lot,” but “how I’m using it and where improvements can make it even better.”
+4,516 messages, 1,042 sessions, 6,267 file modifications.
+What those numbers tell me isn’t simply “I used it a lot.”
+It’s “here’s how I’m using it, and here’s where small changes would make it better.”

 If you haven’t run /insights yet, open Claude Code right now and type /insights.
 Objectively confronting your AI coding patterns is the first step to becoming a better developer.